 You can easily calculate the ratio in the template provided.

-This has been a guide to Return on Average Assets formula, its uses along with practical examples.
-Here we also provide you with ROAA Calculator with downloadable excel template.
-You may also have a look at these articles below to enhance your financial analysis learnings
+This article has been a guide to the return on average assets formula, its uses, and practical examples.
+We also provide you with an ROAA calculator with a downloadable excel template.
+You may also look at these articles below to enhance your financial analysis learnings.